 The tastes of autumn… Fall is a lovely time to stroll through a Paris market and take the opportunity to reconnect with local merchants.
 Your cheese vendor, wine shop keeper and greengrocer can help you celebrate France’s autumn bounty by pointing out in-season foods that complement each other, such as fruit, cheese and wine.
 Continue reading “Saying Cheese in French”

 Many guides claim to be for and by insiders, but this one truly is.
 Annabel Simms—living in Paris since 1991—delights in exploring the Paris countryside by train and sharing ideas with her friends for discovering little-known travel gems.
-Her previous book “An Hour from Paris” is a popular go-to classic enjoyed by a generation of expats and seasoned Paris visitors.
+This summer she updated the book with two new chapters including Brunoy and the Parc Saint-Cloud, while adding color photos and maps.
+Her previous book “An Hour From Paris” is a long-time favorite for both visitors and ex-pats.
 Continue reading “Half An Hour From Paris”

-Terrace weather is here and having a drink at a strategically placed people-watching café is one of the pleasures Parisians have missed during lock downs and curfews.
+Terrace weather is here and having a drink at a strategically placed people-watching café is one of the pleasures of Paris.
 Here are some tips on some of France’s favorite after-six drinks.
 Continue reading “Tasty Tips…French Aperitifs”